dkaschek/dMod/README.md

 dMod uses the package [cOde](https://github.com/dkaschek/cOde) to set up ODE models as compiled C code (deSolve) or C++ code (Sundials).
 This means that **C and C++ compilers** are required on the system.
 On Linux, the compilers are installed by default.
 Windows users need to install [RTools](https://cran.r-project.org/bin/windows/Rtools/).

-For **parallelization**, dMod uses `mclapply()` which is available on Linux and Mac but not on Windows.
-Windows users may use the `foreach` package to put dMod functions in a `%dopar%` loop.
+For **parallelization**, dMod uses `mclapply()` on Linux and Mac.
+For Windows, parallelization is implemented via the `foreach` package using `%dopar%`.

 To **install dMod from the git repository**, it is convenient to use RStudio.
 Create a "New Project" -> "Version Control" -> "Git".
 Use the address `https://github.com/dkaschek/dMod` and create project.
 Next, go to menu "Build" -> "Build and Reload".
-Once theses steps are completed, it should be possible to run the example below.
+Once theses steps are completed, it should be possible to run the following example.

-When installing dMod from git, you use the development version of dMod.
+When installing dMod from github, you use the development version of dMod.
 Further packages might be needed to install.
+In particular, please make sure that if you install dMod from github, also [cOde](https://github.com/dkaschek/cOde) is installed from github.

 If **PEtab support** is wanted, libSBML will be required in addition.
 Installation and usage instructions can be found in the wiki under [Support for PEtab](https://github.com/dkaschek/dMod/wiki/Support-for-PEtab)

 ## Simple example: enzyme kinetics